Flexible rational approximation and its application for matrix functions: Acknowledgment

 \section{Acknowledgment}

-Nir Sharon is partially supported by the NSF-BSF award 2019752.
-Vinesha Peiris, Nadezda Sukhorukova and Julien Ugon are supported by the Australian Research Council (ARC), Solving hard Chebyshev approximation problems through nonsmooth analysis (Discovery Project DP180100602).
+Nir Sharon is partially supported by the NSF-BSF award 2019752 NS and the DFG award 514588180.
+Vinesha Peiris, Nadezda Sukhorukova, and Julien Ugon are supported by the Australian Research Council (ARC), Solving hard Chebyshev approximation problems through nonsmooth analysis (Discovery Project DP180100602).